tomdaniels/pseudo-patch/README.md

 # pseudo-patch [![npm version](https://badge.fury.io/js/pseudo-patch.svg)](https://badge.fury.io/js/pseudo-patch)

-This tool assumes your projects `CHANGELOG.md` adheres to [Semantic Versioning](http://semver.org/), in the [keepachangelog](http://keepachangelog.com/) format.

-Works with  [version-changelog](https://www.npmjs.com/package/version-changelog) and [changelog-version](https://www.npmjs.com/package/changelog-version), I think it will work with any changelog formatting tool other then semantic-release, that rely on the `package.json['version']` being already icremented to format your changelog.

-_this was an edge case solve for some lambda pipelines that had the formatting dependancies, published so I can easily reuse, but hey.. it might be helpful to someone else out there /shrug_
+this was an edge case solve for some lambda pipelines that had formatting dependancies on a `CHANGELOG.md` where the version had to be updated first, published here so I can easily reuse, but hey.. it might be helpful to someone else out there ¯\\\_(ツ)\_/¯

 ## Install

 - install in your project

 ```bash
 yarn add pseudo-patch
 ```

 - configure `package.json`:

 ```json
 {
   "scripts": {